museum-of-war/nft/readme.md

 <i> brownie compile </i>

+If compilation fails, empty the 'build' folder (not included in the repo as part of .gitignore)

 Running contracts:

 All logic for contract constructors and deployment with relevant comments can be found on scripts/deploy.py